Zerobeings/nft-searcher-template/README.md

 In this example, the `style` prop is used to provide CSS styles for the search container, search input, search button, results container, and result items.
 The `classNames` prop is used to provide custom class names for the same elements.

-Please note that the actual style and class names that you can use will depend on the implementation of the MixtapeSearch component.
-The keys used in the `style` and `classNames` objects (like `searchContainer`, `searchInput`, etc.) are just examples and might not correspond to the actual elements in the MixtapeSearch component.
-You'll need to refer to the MixtapeSearch documentation or source code to find out the correct keys to use.
+Please note that the actual style and class names that you can use will depend on the implementation of the NFTSearcher component.
+The keys used in the `style` and `classNames` objects (like `searchContainer`, `searchInput`, etc.) are just examples and might not correspond to the actual elements in the NFTSearcher component.
+You'll need to refer to the NFTSearcher documentation or source code to find out the correct keys to use.

 ## Fetching NFTs